-5.3.2 Sea-Ice Detection, Masking, and Sidelobe Correction in the SMAP V5 Release
+5.3.2 Sea-Ice Detection, Masking, and Sidelobe Correction in the SMAP V5 and V6 Releases

-Figure 19: Schematic flow of sea-ice detection and masking in the SMAP V5.0 release based on Meissner and Manaster (2021).
+Figure 35: Schematic flow of sea-ice detection and masking in the SMAP V5.0 release based on Meissner and Manaster (2021).

-The V5 release uses the method outlined by Meissner and Manaster (2021) for detecting seaice, masking sea-ice contaminated SMAP observations, and performing a side-lobe correction for sea-ice contamination.
+The V5 and V6 releases use the method outlined by Meissner and Manaster (2021) for detecting sea-ice, masking sea-ice contaminated SMAP observations, and performing a side-lobe correction for sea-ice contamination.
 This method does not use an external sea-ice products but rather ingests 8-day aggregate AMSR-2 TBs.
 We use 10 AMSR-2 TB channels: both vertical and horizontal polarizations for 6.93, 10.65, 18.7, 23.8, 36.5 GHz.
-The AMSR-2 7.3 GHz channels are only used for detecting possible RFI in the AMSR-2 C-band frequencies and are not used in the seaice detection or correction algorithm.
+The AMSR-2 7.3 GHz channels are only used for detecting possible RFI in the AMSR-2 C-band frequencies and are not used in the sea-ice detection or correction algorithm.
 The TOA AMSR-2 TB are turned into specular surface emissivities after removing atmosphere and wind roughness following the steps outlined in 'Method 2' from Meissner and Manaster (2021).
 In order to do this, we use the same ancillary fields (atmosphere, wind speed, SST) as in the SMAP salinity retrievals (section 3.3).

-This method allows for the classification of sea-ice zones (Figure 19, Table 3), which indicate the level of severity of sea-ice contamination in the SMAP observations.
+This method allows for the classification of sea-ice zones (Figure 35, Table 4), which indicate the level of severity of sea-ice contamination in the SMAP observations.

-The sidelobe correction $\Delta T{B,SIC}$ , for sea-ice contamination is also derived from the ingested AMSR-2 TB.
+The sidelobe correction $\Delta T{B,SIC}$, for sea-ice contamination is also derived from the ingested AMSR-2 TB.
 We derive separate corrections for SMAP V-pol and H-pol channels.
 The correction values at a given L2 grid cell are the same for fore and aft looks.
-The value of the correction $\Delta T{B,SIC}$ is subtracted from the SMAP $T{Bsur0}$ , which are the specular surface SMAP TB after removing the wind roughness correction.
+The value of the correction $\Delta T{B,SIC}$ is subtracted from the SMAP T{Bsur0} , which are the specular surface SMAP TB after removing the wind roughness correction.
 The values of the correction $\Delta T{B,SIC}$ for each SMAP observation cell are included in the L2C data.

-An estimate of the antenna weighted sea-ice fraction $g{ice}$ can be computed according to:
+An estimate of the antenna weighted sea-ice fraction g{ice} can be computed according to: